jtc21am/houseplant/README.md

 I am seeking data - data on sun exposure, soil moisture, and eventually temperature although these metrics are hyper-localized and can be entirely different only a foot away.

-So we’ll be collecting metrics like soil moisture, sun exposure UV, plus metadata like device ID and timestamp, send it to a server on the network using a REST API, store it in a database, and analyze it using Grafana.
+So I’ll be collecting metrics like soil moisture, sun exposure UV, plus metadata like device ID and timestamp, send it to a server on the network using a REST API, store it in a database, and analyze it using Grafana.

-I love plants and gardening.

-The app is a reminder of when to water my plants, as well as keep a log on each plant to record things like fertilization, repotting, pest control, etc.

 Set up my Django project with Postgres, Nginx and Gunicorn:  I utilized Class based views, signaling, caching and built unit tests.